boryspaulewicz/bhsdtr/Readme.md

-the mapping between the values of ordinal responses and the latent values captured by these responses is constant between participants, conditions or items, since the thresholds that correspond to such responses are parts of the psychological mechanism which is almost certain to be more or less unique to each participant and cannot be assumed to be stable across changing conditions.
+the mapping between the values of ordinal responses and the latent values captured by these responses is constant between participants, conditions or items, since the thresholds that correspond to such responses are parts of a psychological mechanism which is certain to be more or less unique to each participant and cannot be assumed to be stable across changing conditions.

 Whenever ordinal variables are used, there is a possibility of confounding "response bias", which in this case corresponds to the way